Intel Arc A380 – Does it encode?!?

 When Intel announced a low-power card gaming card that was not their embedded IGP crap and was an actual gaming card; It boasted that it can hardware encode AV1 video.
 Given that we are self-hosting video content here at s-config.com.
 We didn't give a shit about how well it can game.
 Better video encoding hyped us up a lot!
 We'll take any advantage that we can get when it comes to video encoding.
 Because holy hell is it taking forever to encode some of these newer formats! (more details on that later.)
 We wanted one upon the Intel announcement.
 But unfortunately, this card was not available in the States and was first released to the Chinese market.
 It was only available for China and they were the first ones to beta-test this product.

 Perhaps it was for the best as Linux people were having problems getting the card initialized for X-desktop and it was almost a crap shoot if the card would even boot up inside of the PC that you have.
-On top of that, encoding support was only available in closed-source streaming software and not really available for FFMPEG until near the release of the US markets.
+On top of that, encoding support was only available in closed-source streaming software and not available for FFMPEG until near the release of the US markets.

-The only way to really get this card before it hit the States is to either be a high-end YouTuber to have Intel give it to you for review.
+The only way to get this card before it hits the States is to either be a high-end YouTuber to have Intel give it to you for review.
 Or to be the same shit scalpers that sent video card prices soaring in the first place stupid amounts of money to get it imported into the states.
 (We've seen eBay prices go up to$500 for this card.)
-This could just be years us of being lied to on commercials however you REALLY have to question the motivations behind said YouTuber for doing reviews on behalf of Intel.
+This could just be years us of being lied to on commercials however you have to question the motivations behind said YouTuber for doing reviews on behalf of Intel.

 Pitfalls of beta-testing in other countries.

-Intel originally stated that this card was beta-tested in the Chinese markets.
-Which comes with a bit of a problem.
-In China, gaming is frowned upon.
-To the point where their government punishes them for spending more than a few hours a week on gaming.
-Thus, beta-testing in China focused on application usage instead of gaming.
-This could eventually bite Intel in the ass as when they introduced this card as a 'Gaming Equiviant' to Nvidia and ATI.
-The gaming community is in fact incredibly hostile to first impressions.
-To these guys, it's irrelevant that ATI (now AMD) used to start off as a video card painting wall textures in Quake 3 like it was crayons because ATI lied about their texture performance in the 90s with the Radeon 9700.
+This could eventually bite Intel in the ass as when they introduced this card as a 'Gaming Equiviant' to Nvidia and ATI here in the States.
+Considering the gaming community is incredibly hostile to first impressions.
+To a gamer, it's irrelevant that ATI (now AMD) used to start as a video card painting wall textures in Quake 3 like it was crayons because ATI lied about their texture performance in the 90s with the Radeon 9700.
 You just can't say anything bad about their beloved company.
-And apparently, any new company that comes into the playfield of gaming now has to make zero mistakes or else be blacklisted.
+Any new company that comes into the playfield of gaming now has to make zero mistakes or else be blacklisted.

 To be honest, those standards are fucking unrealistic.